 Black Sea Update: Russia Keeps Single Warship On Combat Duty

-(MENAFN- UkrinForm) A single Russian missile carrier remains on combat duty in the Black Sea, while no navy vessels have been spotted in the Sea of Azov.
+(MENAFN- UkrinForm) A Russian warship is currently on combat duty in the Black Sea, with no Kalibr cruise missiles on board, while no naval vessels are spotted in the Sea of Azov.

-"In the Black Sea, there is an enemy Kalibr carrier with no missiles on board; there are no enemy ships in the Sea of Azov," the post reads.
+"In the Black Sea, there is a single enemy warship, a carrier of Kalibr cruise missiles.
+There are no missiles on board.
+There are no enemy ships in the Sea of Azov," the report states.

 Read also:

-In addition, it is reported that in the past 24 hours, Russia allowed passage through the Kerch Strait for four vessels into the Black Sea, of which two moved on toward the Bosphorus Strait; and two into the Sea of Azov, both heading from the Bosphorus Strait.
+It is also noted that during the day, Russia allowed passage through the Kerch Strait of two commercial vessels heading toward the Bosphorus Strait and nine vessels – to the Sea of Azov, of which five were heading from the Bosphorus Strait.

-As Ukrinform reported earlier, the first new-generation landing ship was launched in China.
+As Ukrinform reported earlier, referring to the spokesman for the Ukrainian Navy, Dmytro Pletenchuk, the Russian maritime supply routes sustaining the military contingent in temporarily occupied Crimea has been effectively undermined.

 Illustrative photo